retroelec/T-HMI-C64/README.md

 Click OK and the software will install.
 Search for ESP32 in Tools → Board Manager and install ESP32-Arduino SDK (V 2.0.5 or above and below V3.0).

-I used the following settings in the Tools menu of the Arduino IDE 2.3.2:
+Use the following settings in the Tools menu of the Arduino IDE 2.3.2:

 | Setting                              | Value                             |
 |--------------------------------------|-----------------------------------|